voronianski/melchior.js/examples/README.md

 Then run `npm install` inside this repo, this will fetch few server dependencies.

-Start server with `node server.js` and you should be able to check all of the examples at `localhost:9090`.
+Start server with `node server.js` and check all of the examples at `localhost:9090`.

 ## List of apps